 If you decide to have a joint replacement, Patrice Beliveau, MD, orthopedic surgeon and chief of staff at Saint Joseph London, said all patients must be evaluated to ensure they are healthy enough to have the surgery.

 “Patients with certain medical conditions, such as diabetes, must have the condition well controlled before surgery,” Dr. Beliveau said.
-“If a patient has a body mass index over 40, they may need to lose weight first.
-We also have patients see a cardiologist to ensure their heart is in good condition.”

 During a knee or hip replacement, the surgeon removes all or part of the damaged joint and cartilage and replaces it with a state-of-the-art artificial joint.
 This can be done through different types of procedures, including advanced, minimally invasive surgery.